jhpyle/docassemble/_docs/config.md

 show profile link: False
 {% endhighlight %}

+Note that users with `admin` privileges will always see the "Profile" link.

 ## <a name="show interviews link"></a>Hiding the "my interviews" link

 If the `show interviews link` directive is set to `False`, logged-in